richelbilderbeek/teaching/who_is_richel/README.md

 ## Lecturing

-I only do this for unimportant topics.
+I only do this for unimportant topics, as lecturing hinders learning [2].

-This was the only lecture in the course :-)
+Hence, this was the only lecture in the course :-)

 (I **do** need to tell about myself [Schwartz, 2012])

 ## References

  * [1] <https://github.com/richelbilderbeek/teaching>
+ * [2] See [Hattie, 2023], page 363, effect size is -0.26
  * [Anderson & Krathwohl, 2001] Anderson, Lorin W., and David R. Krathwohl.
 A taxonomy for learning, teaching, and assessing: A revision of Bloom's taxonomy of educational objectives: complete edition.
 Addison Wesley Longman, Inc., 2001.
  * [Bell, 2020] Bell, Mike.
 The fundamentals of teaching: A five-step model to put the research evidence into practice.
 Routledge, 2020.
  * [Hattie, 2012] Hattie, John.
 Visible learning for teachers: Maximizing impact on learning.
 Routledge, 2012.